 One of the strongest pieces of evidence for Ethereum’s long-term prospects is the Enterprise Ethereum Alliance (EEA).

+For example, in the physical world, you have an agreement with your sibling that if you hit them, they get to hit you back.
+If you throw a punch, they may retaliate.
 Now, say this interaction was happening in the code world.
 A smart contract receives the first transgression (you punching your sibling) and then executes the appropriate reaction (your sibling hitting you back).
 You need smart contracts to move things along efficiently.
 And for a blockchain network, they are invaluable.

 And in the business world, efficiency is money.